Optimal Stopping Methodology for the Secretary Problem with Random Queries: Introduction

-The secretary problem \textit{with genie-queries}, an extension of the secretary problem with multiple choices, was introduced in~\cite{LMM1} and solved using combinatorial methods for a generalized collection of distributions that includes the Mallows distribution.
-In this extended version it is assumed that the decision making entity has access to a limited number of infallible genies (experts).
-When faced with a candidate in the interviewing process a genie, if queried, provides a binary answer of the form ``The best'' or ``Not the best.''
-Queries of experts are frequently used in interviews as additional source of information and the feedback is usually valuable but it does not mean that it is necessarily accurate.
-This motivates the investigation of the secretary problem when the response of the genie is not deterministic (infallible) but it may also be false.
-This can be modeled by assuming that the response of the genie is \textit{random}.
-Actually, the response does not even have to be binary.
-We may have more than two possibilities which could reflect the level of confidence of the genie in its response.
+The secretary problem \textit{with expert queries}, an extension of the secretary problem with multiple choices, was introduced in~\cite{LMM} and solved using combinatorial methods for a generalized collection of distributions that includes the Mallows distribution.
+In this extended version it is assumed that the decision making entity has access to a limited number of infallible experts.
+When faced with a candidate in the interviewing process an expert, if queried, provides a binary answer of the form ``The best'' or ``Not the best''.
+Queries to experts are frequently used in interviews as an additional source of information and the feedback is usually valuable but it does not mean that it is necessarily accurate.
+This motivates the investigation of the secretary problem when the response of the expert is not deterministic (infallible) but it may also be false.
+This can be modeled by assuming that the response of the expert is \textit{random}.
+Actually, the response does not even have to be binary as in the random query model employed in \cite{CPM,MS} for the completely different problem of clustering.
+In our analysis we consider more than two possibilities which could reflect the level of confidence of the expert in its knowledge about the current candidate being the best or not.
 For example a four-level response could be of the form: ``The best with high confidence'', ``The best with low confidence'', ``Not the best with low confidence'' and ``Not the best with high confidence''.
-As we will see, the analysis of the problem under a randomized genie model, which we intend to adopt in the present work, requires stochastic optimization techniques and in particular results that we are going to borrow from optimal stopping theory \cite{PS1,S2}.
+As we will see, the analysis of the problem under a randomized expert model requires stochastic optimization techniques and in particular results we are going to borrow from optimal stopping theory \cite{PS,S2}.